est-perso-live/perso-livechat-ondevice-sdk-swift/README.md

 This method must be called while the app is in the foreground.
 Attempting to start while the app is in the background will result in a failure to initialize the audio session properly and can cause unexpected errors.
 If this method is called while the app is in the background, an error will be emitted asynchronously through the delegate method `PersoLiveChatDelegate.didFailWithError(_:)`, instead of immediately throwing an error.

 #### PersoVideoViewDelegate
 The `PersoVideoViewDelegate` protocol defines a set of methods that can be implemented by a delegate to respond to events that occur in a `PersoVideoView`.
-By implementing this protocol, you can capture and handle evnets that arise during the operation of the `PersoVideoView` in your application.
+By implementing this protocol, you can capture and handle events that arise during the operation of the `PersoVideoView` in your application.

 Specifically, the `persoVideoView(didChangeState state: PersoVideoView.PersoVideoViewState)` method detects changes in the state of the `PersoVideoView`, indicating whether it is in the `waiting` state (waiting for a question) or in the `answer` state (responding).
 This can be used to handle the UI or implement necessary business logic accordingly.